 - Sports like basketball or tennis

-In addition to strengthening your heart and immune system, exercise in the form of strength training can help you avoid injury and lose weight.
+In addition to strengthening your heart and immune system, an exercise in the form of strength training can help you avoid injury and lose weight.

 If you are already moderately active, it will only help you to get even more exercise!
 Opt to take the stairs when available, park farther away from your office or local grocery store, and take every opportunity you can find to keep moving.